Link Floer Homology and a Hofer Pseudometric on Braids: Proof of Theorem

 is the concatenation along the $t$ variable, and $h_1$, $h_2$ are homotopies to the paths we had to interpose to respectively concatenate $\hat{y}$ with itself and to join the endpoints of $\boldsymbol{\alpha}_1$ with those of $\boldsymbol{\alpha}_2$.
 By construction, in $\tilde{y}$ we may have intersections with the diagonal only in correspondence of the components $\hat{y}$, and each occurs twice with the same sign.
 This proof generalises the same way to arbitrary compositions of diffeomorphisms.

-This proves that, if we compose an arbitrary number of copies of $\phi$ and divide both sides of Equation \ref{eq:int=link} by the same number, we may suppose without loss of generality that for all $i$, $\phi(L_i)=L_i$.
-Remember that restricting to homotopies contained in $\D$ the number $[\hat{y}]\cdot\Delta$ does not depend on the homotopy we use to compute it, and this makes the identity \ref{eq:int=link} easy to see.
-In fact, consider a homotopy between $y$ and a trivial braid that starts by unlinking the $k$-th strand: every time the $k$-th strand is involved in a crossing and passes over the other strand, introduce a negative intersection with the diagonal that makes the $k-$th strand pass under the other one instead.
-Every time we apply this operation, the linking number increases by $2$.
-Once all intersections with the $k$-th strand come with the $k$-th strand under the other one, the braid is reduced to one in $\mathcal{B}_{k-1}$, of linking twice the number of intersections of the first portion of the homotopy.
-Proceed now inductively on the other strands: since generators of the Floer complex are in fact Hamiltonian paths from $Sym^k(\phi)(Sym^k(\underline{L}))$ to $Sym^k(\underline{L})$, the number we obtain this way is $-\mathrm{lk}(b(\phi, \underline{L}))$. \end{proof} This lemma promptly yields the main result: for any $\phi\in \Ham_{\underline{L}}(\D, \omega)$, for any $n\in \N$, $\phi^n\in \Ham_{\underline{L}}(\D,\omega)$ with $b(\phi^n, \underline{L})=b(\phi, \underline{L})^{\# n}$.
-Then
+This proves that, if we compose an arbitrary number of copies of $\phi_H$ and divide both sides of Equation \ref{eq:int=link} by the same number, we may suppose without loss of generality that for all $i$, $\phi_H(L_i)=L_i$.
+Remember that restricting to homotopies contained in $\D$ the number $[\hat{y}]\cdot\Delta$ does not depend on the homotopy we use to compute it.
+We apply now the study of intersections in the symmetric product as developed in \cite[Section 4.2]{morTri24}: there the authors describe a class of intersections in the symmetric product in terms of braid type which are guaranteed to be transverse, called ``elementary intersections''.
+We refer to that article for details.

+Consider a homotopy between $y$ and a trivial braid that starts by unlinking the $k$-th strand (we are here reversing the $s$-variable of the capping for clarity in the explanation, but we need to keep track of this in the sign of the intersections).
+Every time the $k$-th strand is involved in a crossing and passes under the other strand, introduce a pair of negative elementary intersections with the diagonal that makes the $k$-th strand pass over the other.
+Every time we apply this operation, the linking number decreases by $2$ (see Figure \ref{figure:elIntersection}).
+After these modifications, the braid is reduced to one in $\mathcal{B}_{k-1}$ together with a constant strand, and the difference in linking number with the original braid coincides with the algebraic number of elementary intersections we introduced.